-The On One Inbred Frame is a steel mountain bike frame designed for British trail cross country riding.
+The On One Inbred Frame - ebay affiliate link is a steel mountain bike frame designed for British trail cross country riding.
 The frame is low cost but offers good value for the money.
 You can now get a 29er version of the frame.
 I first heard about the frame because some friends were racing it in a singlespeed competition circa 2003.
 It is a long-standing classic cross-country frame with its roots from the single speed world.
 You can get a sliding drop out version.
 The manufacturer (Planet X) is based in Sheffield so was local for me when I was living in York.
 With it being steel and having rack mounts, its a good candidate for an expedition touring bike or a bikepacking build.
 The article is for the on one inbred 26er review.
 I have not tested the 29 inch wheel version so I cannot comment on it.

 The on one inbred 26 inch wheel version is the original size frame.
 The on one inbred 26er has been superseded by the 29 inch wheel version.

 - Seat Angle: 73

 - Rack mounts & huge tyre clearance

 On One is designed and made by Planet X based in Sheffield.
 They are the second biggest builder of bikes in the UK.
 Their main business is selling bikes online and mail order.
 This is how they started out and is their USP.
 They keep their prices low by not having high street outlets and a big marketing budget.
 Their brand has grown through word of mouth.

 We are incredibly passionate about bikes and we love riding, all our staff ride - from bottom to top and side-to-side.
 We've got roadies, triathletes, mountain-bikers, tourers, fixie riders and cross-racers, you don't have to ride to work here but we just seem to attract people who do.